 AMY GOODMAN: Many of the demonstrators accuse the prime minister of being too pro-Western and anti-Syrian and of failing the Lebanese people.
 This is one of those protesters, Ali Naser, speaking Sunday.

 ALI NASER: [translated] The situation in Lebanon is unstable, and this is because of the politicians.
 There is supposed to be a solution.
-We are comprised of different sects, and every sect should have a fair representation in parliament.
-If there is no solution, this will keep on happening every ten or fifteen years.
+We are comprised of different sects, and every sect should have a fair representation in Parliament.
+If there is no solution, this will keep on happening every 10 or 15 years.
 So we would prefer that they sit down once and for all and come up with a grassroots solution.

 Mohamad Bazzi, let’s begin with you.
 Can you describe what has transpired over the weekend with these massive protests of hundreds of thousands of people?